inyong37/Study/_Computer/Hardware/IoT.md

 IoT is a related concept to edge computing, a strategy for computing on location where data is collected or used.
 Many edge computing use cases, such as manufacturing and utilities, involve the use of Industrial IoT (IIoT) devices.

+## What is the Internet of Things (IoT)? | [RedHat](https://www.redhat.com/en/topics/internet-of-things/what-is-iot)
+The Internet of Things (IoT) refers to the process of connecting everyday physical objects to the internet-from common household objects like lightbulbs; to healthcare assets like medical devices; to wearables, smart devices, and even smart cities.

+The Iot devices placed within those physical objects primarily fall into 1 to 2 categories: they are either a switch (that sends a command to a thing), or a sensor (that collects data and sends it elsewhere).

 #### Reference
 - Internet of Things Wiki, https://en.wikipedia.org/wiki/Internet_of_things, 2022-06-22-Wed.
 - What is IoT?
 AWS, https://aws.amazon.com/what-is/iot/?nc1=h_ls, 2022-06-21-Tue.
-- Understanding the Internet of Things (IoT) RedHat, https://www.redhat.com/en/topics/internet-of-things, 2022-06-22-Wed.
+- Understanding the Internet of Things (IoT) RedHat, https://www.redhat.com/en/topics/internet-of-things, 2022-06-21-Tue.
+- What is the Internet of Things (IoT)?
+RedHat, https://www.redhat.com/en/topics/internet-of-things/what-is-iot, 2022-06-21-Tue.